This article was last updated on December 15, 2020.

 New brewery and restaurant concept from Legion Brewing

-Opening: Originally planned for 2020, now early 2021 in South End’s Atherton near Indaco
+Opening: Early 2021 in South End’s Atherton near Indaco

-Overview: Expect indoor and outdoor seating, a second-floor mezzanine, and patio with unobstructed views of Uptown Charlotte.
+Overview: Expect indoor and outdoor seating, a second-floor mezzanine, and patio with unobstructed views of Uptown.

-“I love South End, and to be able to bring the Trolley Barn Fermentory to this hip vibrant area of Charlotte is so exciting,” said Legion Brewing owner Phil Buchy.
+“I love South End, and to be able to bring the Trolley Barn Fermentory to this hip vibrant area of Charlotte is so exciting,” Legion Brewing owner Phil Buchy said.
 “The Atherton Trolley Barn is right on the Rail Trail, providing great pedestrian access with its walkability to multiple neighborhoods in Charlotte, making this a prime location to enjoy great beer and food with friends.”

 Name: The name comes from our city’s electric trolleys that began operating in 1891 and ran to neighborhoods like Dilworth, Myers Park, and Elizabeth.

 Legendary Charleston-based Asian restaurant coming to Optimist Hall

 Menu: Xiao Bao will offer the same favorites you’d find at the Charleston location like the okonomiyaki, a savory Japanese cabbage pancake.
 The menu will focus on Southeast Asian cuisine, including dishes like pad kra pow (Thai basil chicken stir fry) and som tum (papaya salad).
 There will also be fried rice, a variety of curries, and other dishes on its rotating menu.

 New food hall and Seoul Food Meat Co. location opening along the XCLT trail

 Opening: Sometime in 2021.
 Massive construction projects like this one take time so I wouldn’t expect this to open until fall at the earliest.